openmainframeproject/feilong/doc/source/restapi.rst

 **POST /guests/{userid}/disks**

-Add disks for a guest
+Add disks to a guest.

 * Request: